 To alleviate the solitary nature of making a super cape, I invented some ‘Superstitcher' nights at my studio inviting women and local people to my studio to stitch small felt clouds with me.
-Due to its immediate popularity I decided to shout out to my many Superstitcher students from around the world to see if they would like to get involved.
+Due to its immediate popularity I decided to shout out to my many Superstitcher students and friends from around the world to see if they would like to get involved.

 My thoughts developed into clouds floating across the landscape, the weather changing and the sun shining in between.
 Six ‘Superstitcher' nights at my studio later, clouds were forming, women were gathering and I had the idea to open the project up to my many Superstitcher ladies from around the world.

 The stitch-a-cloud project started when I was embroidering ‘the Cape of Empowerment’ for Pukka fuelled by my experience in teaching creative empowerment around the world and my desire to connect with other creatives.
 I made a casual call out for contributions, the next thing I knew, I was posting small felt clouds and instructions to women world wide as far as Australia.
 Throughout the 900+ hours of making the Cape of Empowerment, embroidered felt clouds appeared through my letterbox, accompanied by heartfelt letters and photographs.
 One day, I received 26 envelopes that blocked my door as I tried to re-enter from the shops, there were colourful envelopes with stamps from all over the world.

 Each cloud is unique but shares themes like peace, love, nature, friendship, grief, happiness and beauty.

 I invited women to embroider felt clouds with something to represent femininity and creativity.
 Clouds arrived from Venice, Belgium, Hong Kong and New Zealand.

 Over 15 months, I received 325 clouds!